Time Trap (film): Plot

-Hearing more howling, Cara prepares to climb out again for help but is interrupted by a futuristic humanoid spaceman descending via a retractable ladder.
+Hearing more howling, Cara prepares to climb out again for help but is interrupted by a futuristic 8-foot-tall humanoid spaceman descending via a retractable ladder.
 A caveman suddenly attacks, but is subdued non-lethally.
 They flee just to find a whole tribe of cavemen inspecting the dead bodies of the cowboy and Hopper's parents.
 Discovered, Taylor fights the cavemen and is killed.
 The spaceman returns, protects the others from the cavemen, and then places Taylor into a healing pool of water.
-More cavemen attack, and the spaceman is fatally wounded, but uses his dying breaths to show them several media clips about their disappearance and indicating that humans have become space-faring.
+More cavemen attack, and the spaceman is exposed to the air in the caves, which is toxic to him.
+Dying, he shows the students several media clips about their disappearance and indicating that humans have left a dying Earth, resettling (and evolving) on Mars.

-Taylor finds Hopper injured in front of another time dilation, containing his long-missing sister and a legion of conquistadors in battle with the cavemen over control of a waterfall, the source of the time distortion, at the center of the cave system.
+Taylor finds Hopper injured in front of another time dilation, containing his sister, a legion of conquistadors and a cavemen horde virtually frozen in the midst of a battle over control of a waterfall, the source of the time distortion.
 Hopper explains the field is strongest here, making rescue of his sister impossible; he tells Taylor to go and save the others, as he is also dying.
-Preparing to leave the cave with the spaceman's ladder, the students are attacked by cavemen before they can get through; Cara is pulled through the portal by future beings before she can help her friends.
-From their perspective, she reappears through the portal, differently dressed and with rope-like mechanisms which pull her friends through.
+Preparing to leave the cave with the spaceman's ladder, the students are attacked by cavemen before they can get through; Cara is grabbed and pulled through the portal before she can help her friends.
+From their perspective, she instantly reappears through the portal, futuristically dressed and with tentacle-like mechanisms which pull her friends through.

 A short time later, Furby awakens, along with Hopper and Hopper's family, all having been retrieved and resurrected with the healing waters.
 The others arrive, happily explaining they are in a space station and have a lot to talk about.